 Tip #2: Understand the Two Types of Life Insurance

 There are two types of life insurance, "term life" and "permanent life."
 There is a very simple difference.
 Term life is temporary life insurance coverage that you purchase for a specific amount of time.
 For example, 10 or 20 years.
-This is in contrast to permanent (Whole Life) insurance that is bought with idea you will keep it for the rest of your life.
-Term life is often a good option to both cover potential needs while balancing premium costs.
+This is in contrast to permanent (Whole Life) insurance that is bought with the idea you will keep it for the rest of your life.
+Term life is often a good option to both cover potential needs while balancing premium costs for a life insurance policy.
+Keep these options in mind if you get quotes for multiple policies, terms, or insurance types.

 Tip #3: Figure out How Much Coverage You Need